adsrmk/vitepress-latest/docs/en/guide/preload_fcgi.md

 <br>

 4. You can verify the functionality by accessing the file through its public URL.
-Such as https://yourdomain.com/preload.php
+Such as https://yourdomain.com/**preload.php**.
+If the output completes successfully, cache warming for FastCGI has been enabled.